Public Reiki Events

 “I asked both groups (120 women) how many had never had Reiki and the majority of hands went up.
 You are truly doing a HUGE service to these women by introducing them to this amazing healing.
 I can’t believe that even after all this time and exposure, Reiki is still relatively unknown to these women challenged by cancer.”

 These quotes are from the organizer of the annual JCC Spa Day for Women with Breast and Ovarian Cancer in New York City.
-This is an upliftingly ambitious event that offers 120 women a half-day of pampering; a delicious, healthful meal; a vision of wellness; and the experience that their quality of life matters.
+This ambitious event offers 120 women a half-day of pampering; a delicious, healthful meal; a vision of wellness; and the experience that their quality of life is an important part of healing.

-2010 was our fifth year offering Reiki as one of the six wellness treats given to the Spa Day guests.
+2012 was our seventh year offering Reiki treatment to the JCC Spa Day guests.
 Every year, the day flows even more smoothly.
 Every year, the experience is more profound.
 And every year, the women give their Reiki experience rave reviews.

 Public Reiki events create community and build public awareness of Reiki, especially if they are well organized.
 Here are three tips from my 20+ years organizing events:

-• Schedule far enough in advance to allow time for outreach and promotion so the community knows about the event
+1. Schedule far enough in advance to allow time for outreach and promotion so your community finds out about your event.

-• Plan how you will support both the public and the Reiki practitioners during the event
+2. Plan how you will support both the public and the Reiki practitioners during the event, such as having water and information sheets available.

 Who in your community could benefit from an experience of Reiki?
 How will you bring it to them?
 The 7 Steps to A Successful Public Reiki Event webinar offers detailed coaching that takes you thoughtfully through the process, from choosing and contacting your host partners to follow-up.